mathworks/Funhouse-Filters-App/README.md

 You can use this app as a demonstrations in lectures, K\-12 outreach activities.
 This module covers image processing.

- Get started with the MATLAB App by installing it into your Apps.
+ Get started with the MATLAB App by downloading the project file and installing Funhouse Filter App into your Apps.

 ## Contact Us